stavroskasidis/BlazorContextMenu/README.md

 ## Special Thanks

-This project is inspired by https://github.com/fkhadra/react-contexify, a context menu for react.
+This project is inspired by https://github.com/fkhadra/react-contexify and https://github.com/vkbansal/react-contextmenu